asinn826/OSCON-openshift/README.md

 - Go back to the Overview page and click on the *.nip.io link on the top right if you want to see your application live

 ## Part 5: Play with the source to image workflow
+> NOTE: you will not be able to do this entire part if you don't have a GitHub account
 - Go to your forked GitHub repository, and go to Settings -> Webhooks
 - Click the "Add webhook" button on the top right
 - Paste the URL you copied in Part 4 into the Payload URL box
 - Change the Content type to "application/json"